Zeioth/latencyflex2-installer/README.md

 #### Why not making an AUR package?
 I wanted to create an AUR installer so people could use LatencyFlex2 even easier.
-But according to the AUR conventions it is not a good idea for an package to modify files in the user directory.
+But according to the AUR conventions it is not a good idea for a package to modify files in the user directory.
 So I think it is better if people run this script instead.
 It should force anyone with common sense to read it before executing it.